dssg/donors-choose/README.md

 ##### Training history

 Patterns in the DonorsChoose data can change significantly within a year.
-We use one-month training sets ensuring that our models are trained on recent data, and capture recent trends.
+We use one-month training sets ensuring that our models capture trends from recent data.

 `max_training_histories: ['1month']`

 ##### As of date frequencies

 When the model is in production, DonorsChoose will evaluate new projects daily.
-We use a 1 day as of date frequency to simulate the rate at which DonorsChoose will evaluate the model's predictions.
+We use a 1 day as of date frequency to simulate the rate at which DonorsChoose will access the model's predictions.

 ```
 training_as_of_date_frequencies: ['1day']